Fuzail1929/Shortest-Path-Visualiser-/README.md

 # Shortest-Path-Visualiser-
-Graph traversal pathfinding algorithms visualised in Python using Tkinter.
+Graph traversal pathfinding algorithms visualised in Python .
 Algorithms include , Depth First Search (DFS) & Dijkstra's Algorithm .
 Think of a graph as a network of nodes.
 Types of graphs include logistic or road networks, IP routing and GPS coodinates.

 # Depth-first search (DFS)
 Depth-first search (DFS) starts at the root node and explores the current branches extremeties before backtracking.